 8:00 a.m. - 4:30 p.m.

-Statistical Analysis Using SAS Studio offers an introduction to programming and performing statistical tasks in SAS Studio software.
-The course offers a tour of the SAS Studio interface as the student learns to create and submit SAS programs using the program editor.
-The course also teaches how to import data from a variety of sources using pre-defined tasks that simplify the data import process.
-The course then moves into showing how users can easily perform data exploration and statistical analyses using point-and-click analytical tasks that streamline the analytical workflow.
-The course ends with a chapter on how to create custom code snippets and tasks that become integral components of the SAS Studio interface.
+Statistical Analysis Using SAS Studio offered an introduction to programming and performing statistical tasks in SAS Studio software.
+The course offered a tour of the SAS Studio interface as the student learns to create and submit SAS programs using the program editor.
+The course also taught how to import data from a variety of sources using pre-defined tasks that simplify the data import process.
+The course then moved into showing how users can easily perform data exploration and statistical analyses using point-and-click analytical tasks that streamline the analytical workflow.
+The course ended with a chapter on how to create custom code snippets and tasks that become integral components of the SAS Studio interface.